ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

    Reparameterization with simple location-scale transformation using Keras merge layers.

-Since the noise samples are to be drawn from a Normal distribution, we can save from having to feed this in as input from outside the computation graph by binding a tensor this Input layer.
-Specifically, we bind a tensor initialized with ``K.random_normal``, as required.
+Since the noise input is drawn from a Normal distribution, we can save from having to feed this in as input from outside the computation graph by binding a tensor this Input layer.
+Specifically, we bind a tensor created using ``K.random_normal`` with the required shape:

 .. code:: python